eric-price-ok/bordful/README.md

 Key customization options include:

-- **Styling**: Configure Tailwind CSS theme, global styles, and component-specific styling
+- **Styling**: Configure Tailwind CSS theme, global styles, and component-specific styling.
-- **Script Management**: Add analytics, tracking, or any third-party scripts with optimized loading strategies
+- **Script Management**: Add analytics, tracking, or any third-party scripts with optimized loading strategies.
-- **Data Source**: Modify or replace the Airtable implementation with your preferred database
+- **Data Source**: Modify or replace the Airtable implementation with your preferred database.
-- **Theme Customization**: Set colors, typography, and other design elements through configuration
+- **Theme Customization**: Set colors, typography, and other design elements through configuration.
-- **Component Customization**: Modify specific components to match your requirements
+- **Component Customization**: Modify specific components to match your requirements.

 For comprehensive customization documentation, including detailed examples and best practices, see our [Customization Guide](/docs/guides/customization.md).